 Are there any naming restrictions when filing a Michigan DBA?

-DBAs can’t be registered using words that are related to banking and insurance unless the business is licensed to provide those services.
+DBAs can’t be registered using words related to banking and insurance unless the business is licensed to provide those services.

 Additionally, registered names can’t mislead the public about the actual activities of the business.